 You can use the Administrator API to perform most ColdFusion Administrator tasks programmatically.
 The Administrator API consists of a set of ColdFusion components (CFCs) that contain methods you call to perform Administrator tasks.
-For example, you use the setMSQL method of datasource.cfc to add a SQL Server data source.
-The CFCs for the Administrator API are located in the cf_web_root/CFIDE/adminapi directory.
+For example, you use the setmsql method of datasource.cfc to add a SQL Server data source.

+The CFCs for the Administrator API are located in the cf\web\root/CFIDE/adminapi directory.
 Each CFC corresponds to an area of the ColdFusion Administrator, as the following table shows:

-CFC Description accessmanager.cfc Specify the user name, password, description, access rights, sandboxes, and allowed roles for individual users.

-administrator.cfc Contains basic Administrator functionality, including login, logout, the Migration wizard, and the Setup wizard.
-You must call the login method before calling any other methods in the Administrator API. base.cfc Base object for all other Administrator API CFCs. collection.cfc Managa ColdFusion collections.
-Actions include reloading collections and enabling highlighting for collections. datasource.cfc Add, modify, and delete ColdFusion data sources. debugging.cfc Manage debug settings eventgateway.cfc Manage event gateways extensions.cfc Manage custom tags, mappings, CFXs, applets, CORBA, and web services. flex.cfc Manages Data Services integration settings office.cfc Manage OpenOffice settings. mail.cfc Manage ColdFusion mail settings. runtime.cfc Manage runtime settings for fonts, cache, charts, configuration, and other settings. scheduler.cfc Manages Scheduler tasks Services integration settings like finding task, updating task, and enabling cluster management. security.cfc Manage passwords, RDS, and sandbox security. serverinstance.cfc Start, stop, and restart Tomcat servers.
+CFC Description accessmanager.cfc Specify the user name, password, description, access rights, sandboxes, and allowed roles for individual users. administrator.cfc Contains basic Administrator functionality, including login, logout, the Migration wizard, and the Setup wizard.
+You must call the login method before calling any other methods in the Administrator API. base.cfc Base object for all other Administrator API CFCs. datasource.cfc Add, modify, and delete ColdFusion data sources. debugging.cfc Manage debug settings eventgateway.cfc Manage event gateways extensions.cfc Manage custom tags, mappings, CFXs, applets, CORBA, and web services. office.cfc Manage OpenOffice settings. mail.cfc Manage ColdFusion mail settings. runtime.cfc Manage runtime settings for fonts, cache, charts, configuration, and other settings. security.cfc Manage passwords, RDS, and sandbox security. serverinstance.cfc Start, stop, and restart Tomcat servers.
 This CFC only works for Developer and Enterprise editions only. servermonitoring.cfc Perform many of the Server Monitor tasks programmatically.